Everyone knows what a dandelion looks like, but did you know that there are c250 species of dandelion recorded in Britain & Ireland?

 While you're getting started with dandelion identification, there are groups and individuals on social media who will help.

 - On Twitter, try Joshua Styles or Alex Prendergast.
 Or share your photos during Wild Flower Hour and add the #wildflowerID hashtag if you'd like some help.
-Take a look at some of the dandelion photos shared during Wild Flower Hour's week-long #dandelionfest in April 2020.
+Take a look at some of the dandelion photos shared during Wild Flower Hour's week-long #dandelionfest in April 2020 and again in April 2021.

 - Ask to join Dandelions (Taraxacum) of Britain and Ireland on Facebook, nobody who is keen to learn more about dandelion ID will be turned away.